adamrehn/ue4-ci-helpers/README.md

 Copyright &copy; 2019, Adam Rehn.
 Licensed under the MIT License, see the file [LICENSE](https://github.com/adamrehn/ue4-ci-helpers/blob/master/LICENSE) for details.

-Development of this package was funded by [Deepdrive, Inc](https://deepdrive.io/).
+Initial development of this package was funded by [Deepdrive, Inc](https://deepdrive.io/).